 While God doesn't want us to be selfishly extravagant on ourselves, he does want us to be generous with others and wants us to be joyously appreciative toward him.

-While the disciples were correct that waste is not welcome, they were failing to see the incredible worthiness of their Master — that he is worthy of their most extravagant gifts because of the incredibly extravagant gift he was about to give them.
+While the disciples were correct that waste is not welcomed, they were failing to see the incredible worthiness of their Master — that he is worthy of their most extravagant gifts because of the incredibly extravagant gift he was about to give them — and us.

-The real question for us today is, what have we done, sacrificed, or offered as our appreciation for God's awesome and extravagant gift to us in Jesus?
+The real question for us today is this: What have we done, sacrificed, or offered as our appreciation for God's awesome and extravagant gift to us in Jesus?

 Holy and sacrificial Father, I have no way of truly understanding your gift of Jesus and what it cost you.
 Your extravagant sacrifice has saved me, redeemed me, pardoned me, delivered me from death, and given me the promise of life with you in heaven.
 How can I ever thank you?
 What gift could I give you to show my thanks and appreciation?
 I know of nothing that I can give you worthy of your sacrifice, so I will give you what I can.
 Today I give you my heart and will seek to live my life today, and each day from this day forward, alive in the joy of your salvation and living to your glory.
 In Jesus' matchless name, I pray.
 Amen.